 Misery is a 1987 novel by Stephen King.Novelist Paul Sheldon is trapped in the snow after driving to get his latest work published.
 Thankfully, he is rescued by Annie Wilkes, a former nurse.
 She claims that she is his No. 1 fan and loves his Misery novels, as well as their main heroine Misery Chastain.
 However, the next Misery novel is released while he's in her care, and Annie finds out that Misery dies at the end.
 She becomes enraged, and forces Paul to write a new novel that undoes Misery's death.
 Paul, being too injured to leave her house, is totally dependent on Annie, and so begins his fight to find a way to write Misery back to life, all while Annie subjects him to all kinds of elaborate and gruesome humiliations.In 1990, a film based on the book was created starring James Caan as Paul and Kathy Bates as Annie with Lauren Bacall in a minor role.
 It was directed by Rob Reiner.
 A few details aside, it's very faithful to the book and was critically acclaimed.
 Bates' role is considered to be one of her best, and she took home the Best Actress Oscar for her psychotic Bitch in Sheep's Clothing.
 Was good enough to be included in Bravo's 100 Scariest Movie Moments.In 2009, Lifetime released an original movie with a plotline somewhat similar to Misery called Homecoming.

 Adaptational Attractiveness: To a small degree.
-While Kathy Bates isn't what most people would call a looker, she was at least clean and well-groomed, a far cry from how Annie was in the novel: a huge blob of a woman who dressed dumpily and stank of dirt and cheap makeup.
+While Kathy Bates isn't exactly what many people would call a looker, she was at least clean and well-groomed, a far cry from how Annie was in the novel: a huge blob of a woman who dressed dumpily and stank of dirt and cheap makeup.

 Adaptation Distillation: The movie forgoes any of the new novel nor the analogies to writing.
 Paul's ankles are also crushed, instead of his foot cut off; his thumb remains happily on his hand, and Paul's addiction to his pain medication is left out.